obadaalbaba/colored_cubes_three_js/README.md

 ## Summary
 This code renders two cubes that interact with each other.
 The goal of this project is to practice using javascript for 3D animations.
 ## How to Run the Code
-1. Download the repository as a a zip file.
+1. git clone https://github.com/obadaalbaba/colored_cubes_three_js.git or Download and extract the repository
-2. Extract the folder from the zip file.
+2. Add the directory to an environment such as VSCode.
-3. Add the folder to an environment such as VSCode.
+3. Right click on the .html file within VSCode and select "Run with Live Server".
-4. Right click on the .html file within VSCode and select "Run with Live Server".
+4. Refresh the webpage as needed.
-5. Refresh the webpage as needed.
+5. You can run the application on heroku as well: https://cube-animation-three-js.herokuapp.com/
 ## Initial Problem
 1. Set up a 3D environment where two cubes travel toward each other.
 2. Cube A and cube B are colored similarly.
 Each cube has a red, green, blue, yellow, purple and a black face.